Watching director James Cameron’s “Avatar” at home, sans that third dimension, triggers three critical questions.

 The pair infiltrate the Na’Vi, and Jake makes a connection with Neytiri (Zoe Saldana) that could make his mission a success – or prove he’s gotten too close to the locals.

 The action sequences startle with their ferocity, and it’s always a snap to suss out who’s doing what.
-No shaky cams here, nor does the movement run by so quickly we’re left with a gnawing sense of detachment.
+No shaky cams here, nor does the movement happen so quickly we’re left with a gnawing sense of detachment.

-And while he isn’t the first director to use science fiction to impart social commentary, the heavy handedness of his approach is nearly as breathtaking as the visuals.
+And while he isn’t the first director to use science fiction to send a message, his heavy-handed approach is as overwhelming as the visuals.

 Terms like “shock and awe,” “fight terrorism with terrorism” and references to martyrdom don’t just rip us out of the story, they simply make little sense.